shawntabrizi/substrate-collectables-workshop/src/10/template/README.md

-# Safe Math
+# Kitty Counter

+- TODO:
-- Explain safe math, overflows, saturating, checked, and APIs
+	- Explain the Storage APIs for building a counter.
+	- get, set